monkeytypegame/monkeytype/backend/mongo-todo.md

 - Get somebody else to check over security due to my lack of expertise
 - Work on transfering data from firebase to mongo
+- Make sure that development can be done on mac and windows computers as well
+  - directories in server.js might cause issues

+## User transfer

+- Create a script to pull all data from monkeytype and move it to the new mongo server
+- In order to transfer users over, users should be able to be validated through firebase until they login again, when they will use their password to login.
+If firebase confirms that the password and email are valid, the new password will be hashed and saved to the new database
+  - All data is moved and retrieved via the mongo server, just authentication uses firebase
+  - Could force users to sign in again immediately in order to transfer users' passwords faster
+    - Is it worth the inconvenience though.
+    - Probably the best option would be to have a notification that asks users to log out and log back in again
+      - Could have a set date that firebase usage will expire and users must log out and back in again before they are forcibly logged out
+        - Still can't completely remove firebase dependency unless ALL users are transferred

 ## After release